Dr Dee Gray – Fellow of the Royal Society of Arts, PhD, MPhil, ILM VII, PGCE, LLB Hons, RGN

 Sharon Perry – MSc

 Hello, my name is Sharon.
-I’m the Research Technical Support for our programmes.
+I’m the Learning Technologist and Research Technical Support for our programmes.
 I have over 25 years experience in the tertiary education and NGO training sectors.
 I have an MSc in Information Technology and have more recently been involved in developing e-learning content for the commercial sector.
-I have a deep interest in how we manage stress and am the author of Prepare to Meet: how to successfully plan your meeting the stress-free way.
+I have a deep interest in how we manage stress and am the author of Prepare to Meet: how to successfully plan your meeting the stress-free way (opens in new tab).
 This book was based on many years experience organising events as part of my project management role in the university sector.
 My skills involve content editing, proof-reading, research, web design, graphic design, human-computer interaction, and project management.